-This Bye-law 7.2 and Bye-law 7.4 below shall not apply to the player movements of Designated U21 Players permitted in accordance with Bye-law 7.1 during the first round of the smallest size division in the HockeyHK League of the current season.
-The Committee shall inform Affiliated Clubs by way of circular whether the player movements of such players shall continue to be exempt from or shall be subject to the player movement rules as set out in this Bye-law 7.2 for the remainder of the season for the HockeyHK League.
-For the avoidance of doubt, the exception to player movement rules for Designated U21 Players shall not apply to the player movement rules for Knockout Competitions as set out in Bye-laws 7.5 to 7.8.
+Once a player has played four (4) matches for lower-ranked teams than her Designated Team, she will be automatically registered for the lower-ranked team that she has played for and cannot play for any other team thereafter.

-All Any non-core player registered for a higher-ranked team may only play for a lower-ranked team for a maximum of three (3) matches during the same HockeyHK League season.
-This includes league and tournament matches.
-For the avoidance of doubt, one-day divisional tournaments shall count as one (1) match for the purposes of this Bye-law. the player movements must be recorded on the Match Card by the respective Team Captains prior to the start of a Match.
+For the avoidance of doubt “match” includes league and tournament matches and one-day divisional tournaments shall count as one (1) match for the purposes of this Bye-law.

 No player movement is allowed between any team in the Premier Division and the lower-ranked teams in their respective Affiliated Club until both (or more) teams involved have completed their first two (2) matches of the HockeyHK League.
-For the avoidance of doubt, this provision does not apply among teams outside the Premier Division.
+For the avoidance of doubt, this provision does not apply to teams outside the Premier Division.

 Player Movement in Knockout Competitions

-No player who at any time during the current League season has been registered for a Premier Division team shall be eligible to play in any Knockout Tournament other than the Guv Dillon Cup.
+No player who, at any time during the current League season, has been registered for a Premier Division team of an Affiliated Club shall be eligible to play in any Knockout Tournament other than the Guv Dillon Cup.

-A lower-ranked player may play for a higher-ranked team in the Guv Dillon Cup or other Knockout Tournament, subject to Bye-law 7.2(b).
+A lower-ranked player may play for a higher-ranked team in the Guv Dillon Cup or other Knockout Tournament, subject to Bye-law 7.7.